-While our findings are specific to the firm we study, we anticipate that the themes will likely generalize to other large industrial manufacturers selling large number of products of products in business-to-business settings, and selling in markets with few competitors through a sales-force with a substantial price negotiation power.
-This pricing method characterizes a large number of industries such as health care products, chemicals, automotive, high technology, etc. We, therefore, expect that the nature of the managerial costs will generalize to large companies dealing with multiple markets, multiple products and multiple people within the organization.
-The nature of customer costs we find should also generalize to any business-to-business markets where prices are negotiated.
+large industrial manufacturers selling large numbers of products in business-to-business settings, and selling in markets with few competitors through a sales force with substantial price negotiation power.
+This pricing method characterizes a large number of industries, such as health care products, chemicals, automobiles, and high technology.
+We therefore expect that our observations on managerial costs will generalize to large companies dealing with multiple markets, multiple products, and multiple people within the organization.
+Our observations on customer costs should also generalize to any business-to-business market where prices are negotiated.
 These costs will be higher where salespeople (or any other separate function) participate in the negotiation process.
-Convexity should also generalize to industrial markets and large companies facing managerial and customer costs.
+Convexity should also generalize to industrial markets and to large companies facing managerial and customer costs.
 Finally, price rigidity as an outgrowth of these costs should also generalize to other large industrial manufacturers.
-The specific settings may change, and therefore the specific details such as the length of the pricing cycle, the organization of the price adjustment process, and the actual magnitude of price adjustment cost and its various components will likely vary from firm to firm.
-But regardless of the setting, the central point from these themes will likely remain: at most such companies, pricing will likely to be a complex process involving a large number of people and substantial amount of resources.
+The specific settings may change, and therefore the details such as the length of the pricing cycle, the organization of the price adjustment process, and the actual magnitude of price adjustment cost and its various components will likely vary from firm to firm.
+But regardless of the setting, the central point will likely remain: in most such companies, pricing will likely to be a complex process involving a large number of people and substantial amount of resources.

-Both our quantitative and qualitative evidence, point to the importance of understanding the relationship between the firm and its customers (Okun, 1981).
-When prices change one of the most important costs is "selling" the new price to the customer.
-Managers, anticipating the challenge of "selling" the new price, lobby for different actions, creating significant internal costs.
+Both our quantitative and our qualitative evidence point to the importance of understanding the relationship between the firm and its customers (Okun, 1981).
+When prices change, one of the most important costs is "selling" the new price to the customer.
+Managers, anticipating that challenge, lobby for different actions, creating significant internal costs.
 Customers facing a price change demand costly meetings and discussions with the sales force.
 Concerns about customer antagonism therefore drive many pricing decisions.
 Moreover, it appears that the customer costs are the most important reason that managerial costs are as large as they are.
-Clearly the firm can avoid these costs if it chooses not to change prices.
-Our evidence therefore suggests that the relationship between the organization and its customers may be one of the most important issues in the costs of adjustment.
-In this study we provide a broad outline of these costs, but more studies are needed to better understand how customer interactions drive price changes.
-For example, detailed research on how customers react to different price changes-price increases versus price decreases-could provide important information on asymmetry of the cost of price adjustments.
+Clearly, the firm can avoid these costs if it chooses not to change prices.
+Our evidence therefore suggests that the relationship between the organization and its customers may be one of the most important factors in the costs of adjustment.
+In this study we provide a broad outline of these costs; more studies are needed to better understand how customer interactions drive price changes.
+For example, detailed research on how customers react to different price changes-price increases versus price decreasescould provide important information on asymmetry of the cost of price adjustments.
 Similarly, in order to understand how costs of adjustment affect the frequency of price changes, we need to better understand how customers react to more frequent price changes.
-A recent study by Rotemberg (2002) is an important step towards that direction.
+A recent study by Rotemberg (2002) is an important step in that direction.

 Another theme raised by our evidence addresses how to make sense of the fixed costs involved in pricing processes.
 Over the course of our study we uncovered numerous fixed costs that firms incurred to improve their pricing processes: investments in computer systems, training, and pricing expertise.
 We have excluded these from the costs reported here.
 Nevertheless, our evidence suggest that these decisions about pricing processes may have an important effect on many aspects of price adjustment, from lowering future costs of price adjustment to improving future effectiveness in changing prices.
-This suggests that future research should look into these aspects of the price adjustment processes (Zbaracki, et al., 2001).
+This suggests that future research should look into these aspects of the price adjustment processes (Zbaracki et al., 2001).